ocf/ocfweb/ocfweb/docs/docs/services/account/content-removal.md

 penalty of perjury that your request is valid, that you are the rightsholder for the content in question, and that the use of the content does not fall under fair use exemptions to the DMCA.
-If you believe you have a valid DMCA claim against an OCF member, please seek legal advice prior to filing a takedown notice.
+If you believe you have a valid DMCA claim against an OCF member, we suggest you seek actual legal advice prior to filing a takedown notice.

-[policy]: //ocf.io/docs/services/account/account-policies/